 Excess Vomiting and Nausea

-Some sickness and nausea is normal during pregnancy, but if it becomes too severe, there’s the risk you’ll become dehydrated or malnourished.
+Some sickness like nausea and vomiting is normal during pregnancy, but if it becomes too severe, there’s the risk you’ll become dehydrated or malnourished.
 Both conditions can harm an unborn baby.
 Always keep your doctor informed who may prescribe medication or advise diet and small lifestyle changes.
+If you cannot easily reach your doctor, you may decide to go to the nearest emergency room.
 Allowing sickness to become severe can turn into an emergency.

 This very dangerous condition should always be treated as an emergency.
 Symptoms include abdominal pain, severe headache, disturbed vision and swelling.
 It’s more common after the 20th week, and is accompanied by high blood pressure and high urine protein.
 It is treatable when caught in time, so never ignore symptoms but get help straight away.